dwebprotocol/dswarm/README.md

 When two swarms both announce and do lookups on the same topic you'll get duplicate connections between them (one client connection and one server connection each).

-If you exchange some sort of peer id between them you can use this method to make Hyperswarm deduplicate those connection (ie drop one of them deterministically).
+If you exchange some sort of peer id between them you can use this method to make DSwarm deduplicate those connection (ie drop one of them deterministically).

 If it returns true then this current connection was dropped due to deduplication and is auto removed.